ExperiencersInternational/HappyIslandDesigner/README.md

 ## Known Issues

-**Note that if you edit/compress the saved image, the encoded data will get corrupted.** If you're sharing a map, make sure to use an image host that doesn't compress the image.
+- **Note that if you edit/compress the saved image, the encoded data will get corrupted.** If you're sharing a map, make sure to use an image host that doesn't compress the image.

-The UI isn't really optimal for mobile, but at least it works.
+- The UI isn't really optimal for mobile, but at least it works.

-The UI will be cut off if you hold your phone in landscape mode.
+- The UI will be cut off if you hold your phone in landscape mode.

+- Images will not load even if it's not edited/compressed

 ## FAQ